 ICES advises that when the MSY approach is applied, fishing should only take place on salmon from rivers where stocks have been shown to be at full reproductive capacity.
 Furthermore, because of the different status of individual stocks within stock complexes, mixed-stock fisheries present particular threats.
-The management of a fishery should ideally be based upon the individual status of all stocks exploited in the fishery.
+The management of a fishery should ideally be based on the individual status of all stocks exploited in the fishery.

-In the absence of any fisheries in the 2015/16 to 2017/18 seasons, there is a less than 95% probability of meeting the conservation limits for the two age groups (potential 1SW and MSW spawners) of the Southern NEAC stock complex.
-Therefore, in the absence of specific management objectives, ICES advises that there are no mixed-stock fisheries options on the NEAC complexes at Faroes in 2015/16 to 2017/18.
-In the absence of any fisheries in these seasons, the probabilities of individual countries meeting their CLs range from 32% to 99% for maturing 1SW salmon and 11% to 100% for salmon maturing as MSW.
+In the absence of any fisheries in the fishing seasons 2016/2017 to 2018/2019, there is a less than 95% probability of meeting the conservation limits (CLs) for the two age groups (potential 1-sea-winter (1SW) and multi-sea-winter (MSW) spawners) of the Southern NEAC stock complex.
+Therefore, in the absence of specific management objectives, ICES advises that there are no mixed-stock fisheries options on the NEAC complexes at the Faroes in the fishing seasons 2016/2017 to 2018/2019.
+In the absence of any fisheries in these seasons, the probabilities of individual countries meeting their CLs range from 17% to 99% for maturing 1SW salmon and 14% to 100% for salmon maturing as MSW.
+Some of the management units are exploited at very low levels; however, in the absence of a management decision on which units should be included in the catch options analysis, all management units are currently included.

-A Framework of Indicators (FWI) has previously been developed in support of the multi-year catch advice and the potential approval of multi-year regulatory measures for Faroes.
-The FWI has been updated and can be applied at the beginning of 2016, with the returns or return rate data for 2015, to evaluate the appropriateness of the advice for 2016/2017, and again at the beginning of 2017, with the returns or return rate data for 2016, to evaluate the appropriateness of the advice for 2017/2018.
+The FWI previously developed has been updated in support of the multiyear catch advice and the potential approval of multiyear regulatory measures for the Faroes.
+This updated format can be applied at the beginning of 2017, with the returns or return rate data for 2016, to evaluate the appropriateness of the advice for 2017/2018, and again at the beginning of 2018, with the returns or return rate data for 2018, to evaluate the appropriateness of the advice for 2017, to evaluate the appropriateness of the advice for 2017.